 - Current monthly salary

-Most recent three years tax returns may also be required to verify income
+recent two years tax returns may also be required to verify income and

-and deductions.
-This affidavit will be used for assessment of costs
+deductions.
+This affidavit will be used for assessment of costs associated

-detention alternative work crews.
+with detention and electronic home monitoring.
 Salary verification includes total

 household income from all sources.
 Those who do not provide income